kuninethan95/dsc-phase-1-project/README.md

  - Between 2018 and 2019 production costs exceeded domestic revenue

-# Apendix B: Analyze how franchises perform compared to non-franchises
+# Appendix B: Analyze how franchises perform compared to non-franchises
-- Check if franchise films generate higher worldwide revenue on aveerage than non-franchise films.
+- Check if franchise films generate higher worldwide revenue on average than non-franchise films.
 - Explore how this trend has varied over the past 10 years
-- See which type of film has a greater positive correlation between production buget and revenue
+- See which type of film has a greater positive correlation between production budget and revenue
 - Used this [site](https://www.filmsite.org/) to gather data.